OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ```

 > Please note that `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE` were deprecated starting on API level 17.
 Although newer devices may not be affected by this, applications compiled with an `android:targetSdkVersion` value less than 17 may be affected if they run on an OS version that was released before Android 4.2 (API level 17).

+### Databases

+Sqlite, firebase, etc

+### Internal Storage

+### External Storage

+### Keystore

+### Logs

+### Backups

+### Process Memory

+## Testing Local Storage for Sensitive Data (MSTG-STORAGE-1 and MSTG-STORAGE-2)

+### Overview

+Conventional wisdom suggests that as little sensitive data as possible should be stored on permanent local storage.
+In most practical scenarios, however, some type of user data must be stored.
+For example, asking the user to enter a very complex password every time the app starts isn't a great idea in terms of usability.
+Most apps must locally cache some kind of authentication token to avoid this.
+Personally identifiable information (PII) and other types of sensitive data may also be saved if a given scenario calls for it.

+Sensitive data is vulnerable when it is not properly protected by the app that is persistently storing it.
+The app may be able to store the data in several places, for example, on the device or on an external SD card.
+When you're trying to exploit these kinds of issues, consider that a lot of information may be processed and stored in different locations.
+Identifying at the outset the kind of information processed by the mobile application and input by the user is important.
+Identifying information that may be valuable to attackers (e.g., passwords, credit card information, PII) is also important.

+Disclosing sensitive information has several consequences, including decrypted information.
+In general, an attacker may identify this information and use it for additional attacks, such as social engineering (if PII has been disclosed), account hijacking (if session information or an authentication token has been disclosed), and gathering information from apps that have a payment option (to attack and abuse them).

+[Storing data](https://developer.android.com/guide/topics/data/data-storage.html "Storing Data in Android") is essential for many mobile apps.
+For example, some apps use data storage to keep track of user settings or user-provided data.
+Data can be stored persistently in several ways.
+The following list of storage techniques are widely used on the Android platform:

+- Shared Preferences
+- SQLite Databases
+- Realm Databases
+- Internal Storage
+- External Storage

+The following code snippets demonstrate bad practices that disclose sensitive information.
+They also illustrate Android storage mechanisms in detail.
+For more information, check out the [Security Tips for Storing Data](https://developer.android.com/training/articles/security-tips.html#StoringData "Security Tips for Storing Data") in the Android developer's guide.

 #### SQLite Database (Unencrypted)